Then Again, Maybe I Won't: Plot summary

+Joel also has a sixteen-year old sister, Lisa, whose bedroom window faces Tony's.
+Tony think she's gorgeous.
+When Tony notices Lisa does not close her blinds when dressing and undressing, Tony asks his parents for a pair of binoculars for Christmas "for birdwatching".
+Tony experiences his first wet dream about her.
+However, Tony also has to deal with the fact that she is three years older than he is, and, that if such a crush developed further, the age difference would be uncommon among boys he knows.

 Tony begins experiencing anxiety-related spells; namely when Joel is shoplifting.
 During a trip downtown, Tony suspects Joel stole something and faints in public.
 He gets admitted to the hospital.
-After doctors determine the malady is not medical (although he is diagnosed with "nervous stomach", now called IBS), a therapist offers to help Tony.
+After doctors determine the malady is not physical (although he is diagnosed with "nervous stomach", which might now be translated to IBS), a therapist offers to help Tony.
 The therapy helps Tony learn new ways to deal with his problems.

 Joel is eventually caught stealing golf balls from a sporting goods store, and Tony refuses to stand up for him when they are stopped by security.
 Surprisingly, Joel is not angry at him and the two boys agree amicably to end their friendship when Joel is sent to a military academy; he explains to Tony that he acted out simply to see if he could get away with it.
 Tony's mother (who tries to emulate everything the Hoobers do) considers sending Tony there too, until Tony's father intervenes and says this is a key decision that only Tony should make.
-Tony also overcomes his infatuation with Lisa and curtails watching her window after learning of her relationship with his youth group leader.
+Tony also overcomes his infatuation with Lisa and curtails watching her window after learning that she and his youth group leader are sweethearts.

 In the final chapter, Tony is bicycling and talking to himself about his parents building a swimming pool and he is approaching his 14th birthday.
-Tony is also now more at ease with himself and the family changes, and had the courage to tell the therapist he spied on Lisa.
+Tony is also now more at ease with himself and the family changes, and he had the courage to tell the therapist he spied on Lisa.
 Tony thinks it would be best if he ceases his voyeuristic behavior for good, but finally says to himself 'Then again, maybe I won't.'